SLUGHG/SLUGHG/README.md

- - 👋 Hi, This is the Kulbäcksliden research infrastructure (KRI)'s github page (@SLUKRI), KRI is affiliated to the Swedish University of Agricultural Sciences
+ - 👋 Hi, This is Grenhouse gases research group of the Swedish University of agricultural sciences.
- - 👀 Here, we will share codes for people working at the research infrastructure
+ - 👀 Here, we will share codes for people working in the research group.
- - 🌱 We are working on making on more data FAIRness
+ - 🌱 We are working on making on more data FAIRness, FAIR = Findable, Accessible, Interoperable, Reusable
  - 💞️ Anyone can fork our public repositories, and get in touch to collaborate on basically anything.
  - 📫 Get in touch if anything!